null FBA19B7T0L9D Skip to main content

 This decision was met with resistance, leading to confusion and division, with some states adhering to the old date and others adopting the new one.
 In 1941, Congress passed a law officially fixing Thanksgiving on the fourth Thursday of November, where it remains today.
 This adjustment ensured consistency and solidified its place in American culture.

-Thanksgiving Traditions: A Legacy of Unity and Gratitude
+What President Declared Thanksgiving Day a National Holiday?
+A Legacy of Unity and Gratitude

-Understanding why the president declared Thanksgiving Day a national holiday reveals the deep historical and cultural significance of this tradition.
-President Lincoln’s proclamation during the Civil War highlighted the importance of gratitude and reflection, values that remain central to Thanksgiving today.
+Understanding what president declared Thanksgiving Day a national holiday helps reveal the deep historical and cultural importance of this tradition.
+President Abraham Lincoln’s 1863 proclamation, issued during the Civil War, emphasized national unity, gratitude, and reflection at a time when the country was divided.

 Modern Thanksgiving celebrations include: